 Create an Email Marketing Plan.

 Consider your overall business goals for the year and improvements to your email strategy that could help you reach them.
-Define your context, objectives, and goals for your email campaigns and strategies to meet them.
+Define your context, objectives, and plans for your email campaigns and strategies to meet them.

-Examples of smart goals include increasing the number of subscribers on your mailing list, increasing your campaigns’ open rate, etc.
+Examples of SMART goals include increasing the number of subscribers on your mailing list, increasing your campaigns’ open rate, etc.

 Build a Strong Subscriber List.